contensis/contensis.github.io/docs-src/content-types/field-editors/editor-location.md

 # Location field editor
-The location field editor enables an author to provide an accurate location within an entry.
-A location can be set using the search which is powered by Google Places, or by navigating using the map.
+Using the location field editor you can to provide an accurate location within an entry.
+A location can be set using the search which is powered by Google Places, or by navigate with the map.

-Finer adjustments to location can be set by dragging the map pin to an exact position, or by entering latitude and longitude values.
+Fine adjustments to location can be set by dragging the map pin to an exact position, or by entering latitude and longitude values.

 ## Appearance
 ![Location Field Editor](/images/field-editor-location.png)